 Before you send us your Apple Watch

-If your device won't turn on or respond, finish as many of these steps as possible.
+If your device won't turn on or respond, complete as many of these steps as possible.

 Unpair your Apple Watch

 When you unpair, your iPhone will try to create a backup of your Apple Watch.
-When your device returns from service, you can use the backup to restore your Apple Watch.
+You can use the backup to restore your Apple Watch when your device returns from a service.

 Follow these steps to unpair your devices: